 - Add Strong Passwords to All Accounts –Whether it’s your email, social media, or any other account, make sure to always keep strong passwords with a mix of alphabets, numbers, and various characters.

 - Use VPN over Tor Configuration –Nothing beats the VPN over Tor configuration by adding an extra layer of privacy!
 It is almost impossible to trace your identity, as your network passes thousands of nodes around the world.

 - Use Anti-Virus/Malware Software –Many anti-virus and malware solutions come equipped with advanced tools and threat detection systems that disable the network upon identifying any kind of attack.

 Wrapping Things Up

-Each VPN listed above has been selected after careful research, testing, and analysis.
-We strive to be as accurate as possible with the complexities of the “Great Firewall” and China’s confused mindset concerning “dedicated lines”.
-Nevertheless, do feel free to give your own suggestions or share your experience with any of the abovementioned providers.
+I strive to be as accurate as possible with the complexities of the “Great Firewall”.
+Nevertheless, do feel free to give your own suggestions about best VPN for China or share your experience with any of the providers mentioned above.